 ● ‘Swadhin Bangla e mahan neta—Bangabandhu Sheikh Mujib’ (The great leader of free Bengal—Bangabandhu Sheikh Mujib)

 ● ‘Grame grame durga garo, muktibahini gathan karo’ (Build fortress in villages, build liberation Armies as well)

 ● ‘Birbangali astra dharo, Bangladesh swadhin karo’ (Valiant Bengalee, take arms—free Bangladesh)

 ● ‘Mukti jadi pete chao, Bangali ra ek hao’ (If you want freedom, all Bengali peoples unite).

 Later, many posters, placards and banners were made using these slogans.
 One such can be seen in the image below, in which a young (possibly a school boy) is holding a placard with the text ‘ghare ghare durga garo, Bangladesh mukta karo’ (Turn each house into a fortress to free Bangladesh), and an image of a hand holding a rifle beneath the written words.

-Although ephemera are supposed to be transient in nature, the enduring impact of collectible ephemeral materials—preserved by archives or in personal collections and digitised in contemporary times—is significant in etching out a peoples’ history, which functions as a valuable counter-narrative to the often one-dimensional, distorted history sanctioned by nation-states.
+Although ephemera are supposed to be transient in nature, the enduring impact of collectible ephemeral materials—preserved by archives or in personal collections and digitized in contemporary times—is significant in etching out a peoples’ history which functions as a valuable counter-narrative to the often one-dimensional, distorted history sanctioned by nation-states.